W

 Where To Find the Willow Flycatcher

-Females pick a nesting spot in a deciduous shrub or tree, typically a willow, and place it two to five feet above the earth in a fork of a branch.
+Females pick a nesting spot in a deciduous shrub or tree, typically a willow, and place it two to five feet above the ground in a fork of a branch.
 The female weaves an open cup using grass, bark strips, and plant fiber, and lines the insides with horsehair, grass, plant down, and other soft material.
-The nest is three inches across and three inches tall, taking around five to ten days to complete during the first breeding season.
-This species returns to the same nesting site yearly and uses the nest from the previous year to build another.
+The nest is three inches across and three inches tall, taking around five to ten days to complete in the first breeding season.
+This species returns to the same nesting site each year and incorporates nesting material from the previous year to build a new nest.

 There are four recognized subspecies of willow flycatcher separated by location: